gengojs/gengojs-default-backend/README.md

 # gengojs-default-backend
-The default backend plugin for gengojs
+The default memory backend plugin for gengojs